elastisys/compliantkubernetes/docs/operator-manual/common.md

 ### Test Rook

-!!! note
+> [!NOTE]

-    If the Workload Cluster kubeconfig is configured with authentication to Dex running in the Management Cluster, part of apps needs to be deployed before it is possible to run the commands below for `wc`.
+> If the Workload Cluster kubeconfig is configured with authentication to Dex running in the Management Cluster, part of apps needs to be deployed before it is possible to run the commands below for `wc`.

 To test Rook, proceed as follows: